Schenectady County, New York

 Schenectady County (/skəˈnɛktədi/) is a county in the U.S. state of New York.
 As of the 2020 census, the population was 158,061.
 The county seat is Schenectady.
 The name is from a Mohawk language word meaning "on the other side of the pine lands," a term that originally applied to Albany.
 The county is part of the Capital District region of the state.

 Schenectady County is part of the Albany-Schenectady-Troy, NY Metropolitan Statistical Area, and is west of the confluence of the Mohawk with the Hudson River.
 It includes territory on the north and the south sides of the Mohawk River.
+Since 2020, the economy of Schenectady County and the entire Capital District has been directed toward artificial intelligence, AI-based photonics, quantum computing hardware manufacturing, nanotechnology, and digital electronics.

 History

 This area of the river valley was historically occupied by the Mohawk people, the easternmost of the Five Nations comprising the Iroquois Confederacy or Haudenosaunee.
 They cultivated maize fields in the flats along the Mohawk River and had villages in the hills.

 European settlement started in the present-day county by Dutch colonists in the 17th century; the village of Schenectady was founded in 1661.
 The fur traders in Albany kept a monopoly and prohibited settlers in Schenectady from the trade; those residents mostly became farmers.
 Other areas of the county were also developed for farming.
 The English enforced the Albany monopoly on the fur trade when they took over the New Netherland colony in 1664.

 The English organized counties in the Province of New York in 1683; the area of the present-day Schenectady County was included in Albany County.
 Albany County contained an enormous area, including the northern part of New York State as well as all of the present State of Vermont and, in theory, extending westward to the Pacific Ocean.
 This county was reduced in size on July 3, 1766, by the creation of Cumberland County, and further on March 16, 1770, by the creation of Gloucester County, both containing territory now within the state of Vermont.

 On March 12, 1772, Albany County was divided to form two other counties.
-The area of Schenectady County was still within the reduced Albany.
+The area of Schenectady County was still within the reduced Albany County.

 From 1772 to 1786 Albany County included, besides the present territory of Albany County, all of the present Columbia, Rensselaer, Saratoga, and Schenectady counties, parts of the present Greene and Washington counties, and a piece of what is now southwestern Vermont.